 The dating world is full of wonder.

 Many women wonder how to meet a man.
 Many women wonder how to get a man to fall in love with them.
 Many women wonder how to get a man to commit.
 Some even wonder how to get a man to change.
-But most don’t wonder how to qualify a man.
+But, surprisingly, most women don’t even think about how to qualify a man.
 They don’t wonder how to use vulnerability in relationships to discover true intimacy.
-The don’t wonder how to rely on the genuine and the real.
+They don’t wonder how to rely on the genuine and the real.

 Many of us, women and men, don’t realize the power of authenticity.
 But, in dating, it comes down to this: the truth really shall set you free.